nsat/jspredict/README.md

-You must provide **at least one** frame; supplying none throws `At least one set of ECI, ECEF, or Geodetic coordinates must be defined to infer position.` Whichever frame you provide, the library computes the other two, so the returned `position`, `observerPosition`, and `sunPosition` objects always provide all three frames.
+You must provide **at least one** frame; supplying none throws `At least one set of ECI, ECEF, or Geodetic coordinates must be defined to infer position.` Whichever frame you provide, the library computes the other two.

 #### Geodetic (most common)